 Moving leaves in a wheelbarrow is no fun.
 A couple of good bounces and your leaves are all over the ground again.
-To combat this, I took a 4-ft. piece of wire mesh fence and bent it around the top and sides of my wheelbarrow.
-Now I can load the wheelbarrow full of leaves and have them stay put as I wheel them to the compost pile. — reader Casey Hankins.
-Check out these other yard tool hacks.
+To solve this issue, take a 4-ft. piece of wire mesh fence and bend it around the top and sides of my wheelbarrow.
+Now you can load the wheelbarrow full of leaves and have them stay put as Iyouwheel them to the compost pile.

-Occasionally, my utility knife would get stuck inside one of the narrow pockets of my leather tool belt.
-To prevent this, I installed a key ring through the hole in the end of my utility knife.
-The ring also makes it easy to hang my utility knife on a nail in the workshop. — reader Ted Kozlak.
-Check out this other utility knife hack.
+Occasionally, your utility knife can get stuck inside the narrow pockets of a leather tool belt.
+To prevent this, install a key ring through the hole in the end of my utility knife.
+The ring also makes it easy to hang your utility knife on a nail in the workshop.

-Instead of throwing away old aerosol can caps, I save them to use as mixing containers for epoxy.
-Once the epoxy hardens, I can usually reuse the caps a couple times because the epoxy peels away from the slick surface. — reader Noel Hansen.
+Instead of throwing away old aerosol can caps, save them to use as mixing containers for epoxy.
+Once the epoxy hardens, you can usually reuse the caps a couple times because the epoxy peels away from the slick surface.
 We’ve got 32 more handy hints for frugal homeowners.

 An inverted tomato cage makes a great drying rack for rollers, brushes, pads, rags and whatever is wet after painting cleanup.
-The stuff dries quickly outdoors, and there’s room for everything! — reader Tom Anderson.
-Plus: The best-kept secrets of professional painters.
+The stuff dries quickly outdoors, and there’s room for everything.

-I use my old CD case to organize and store my seed packets.
+Use an old CD case to organize and store your seed packets.
 It works great to store them by seed type or even alphabetically.
 It’s a convenient reference to have for the following year.
-I write notes on the packets to remember which seed variety worked and which didn’t. — reader Lisa Vice.
-Plus: Check out these other ideas for the frugal gardener.
+You can even write notes on the packets to remember which seed variety worked and which didn’t.
+Oh and, if you want, you can even recycle your CDs, DVDs and other discs.

 Broken Laundry Basket